openpotato/openholidaysapi.website/en/docs/sources-europe.md

 The data basis for **OpenHolidays API** is completely based on public sources of the countries.
 The processed raw data is available in the GitHub repository [OpenHolidaysAPI.Data](https://github.com/openpotato/openholidaysapi.data).
-The sources of the individual countries are listed below.
+The sources of the **European countries** are listed below.

 ## Albania